appleluis/appleluis/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/appleluis07?color=00FFFF&label=Follow&logo=Twitter&style=for-the-badge)

-### I am a Developer, Musician, Designer, Gamer, and Content-Creator.
+### I am a Developer, Designer, Gamer, and Content-Creator.
 * 💻: I code Java, JavaScript, Python, HMTL, and CSS!
-* 🖥: I am the Founder of MidnightGames Inc.!
+* 🖥: I am the CEO of MidnightGames!
 * 🌱: I am always looking for new Projects to work on!
-If you have any Ideas, just DM me on Discord - </appleluis>#7777!
+If you have any Ideas, just DM me on Discord - appleluis#9999!
 * 👯: I am looking to collaborate with other content creators and Devs!
-* 🎹: I play the Piano, Guitar, and Drums!
-* 🎧: I also like DJing and producin Music!
 * 🎬: I love to record Videos, and Clips!
-* 🥅: 2020 Goals: Contribute more to Open Source projects!
+* 🥅: 2021 Goals: Contribute more to Open Source projects!

 ### GitHub Stats: